CumulusNetworks/docs/content/cumulus-linux/Layer-2/Bonding---Link-Aggregation.md

 {{%notice note%}}

-The name of the bond must be:

-  - Compliant with Linux interface naming conventions.

-  - Unique within the switch.
+The name of the bond must be compliant with Linux interface naming conventions and unique within the switch.

 {{%/notice%}}